opencv/opencv/doc/js_tutorials/js_imgproc/js_geometric_transformations/js_geometric_transformations.markdown

 \f[M = \begin{bmatrix} 1 & 0 & t_x \\ 0 & 1 & t_y  \end{bmatrix}\f]

-We use the function: **cv.warpAffine(src, dst, M, dsize, flags, borderMode, borderValue)**
+We use the function: **cv.warpAffine (src, dst, M, dsize, flags = cv.INTER_LINEAR, borderMode = cv.BORDER_CONSTANT, borderValue = cv.Scalar())**
 @param src          input image.
 @param dst          output image that has the size dsize and the same type as src.
-@param Mat    2×3transformation matrix.
+@param Mat          2 × 3 transformation matrix(cv.CV_64FC1 type).
 @param dsize        size of the output image.
 @param flags        combination of interpolation methods and the optional flag WARP_INVERSE_MAP that means that M is the inverse transformation ( 𝚍𝚜𝚝→𝚜𝚛𝚌 )
-@param borderMode   pixel extrapolation method; when borderMode=BORDER_TRANSPARENT, it means that the pixels in the destination image corresponding to the "outliers" in the source image are not modified by the function.
+@param borderMode   pixel extrapolation method(see cv.InterpolationFlags) ; when borderMode = BORDER_TRANSPARENT, it means that the pixels in the destination image corresponding to the "outliers" in the source image are not modified by the function.
-@param borderValue   value used in case of a constant border
+@param borderValue  value used in case of a constant border; by default, it is 0.

-**warning**

-Third argument of the **cv.warpAffine()** function is the size of the output image, which should be in the form of (width, height).
-Remember width = number of columns, and height = number of rows.
+rows.

 Try it